Weekly Fishing Report

 Cossatot River State Park had no report this week.

-(updated 3-22-2017) Darryl Morris at Family Fishing Trips said female crappie are staging and the males are in the banks.
-The spawn is back on with this warmer water.
+(updated 3-15-2017) Darryl Morris at Family Fishing Trips said crappie are staging and moving into the shallows for spawn.

 (updated 3-15-2017) Trader Bills said brush is being put out by the AGFC and the Corps of Engineers.
 Barges up in Brushy Creek, the chain saws are going, they’re getting out at 8 a.m. to put brush out there and up around Iron Mountain.
 Now is your chance to see where they are putting out a lot of the brush.
 They are making structure right in front of the spawn, and the fish right after the hatch will have to have somewhere to go.
 That will be good habitat for them.